deadeert/EWS/README.md

 - Auto loading using IDB content.
 - Auto configure RAM and associated registers.
 - Can emulate selection or functions
-- A run from begining exist for x86 architecture, but should be implemented for the others
+- A run from beginning exist for x86 architecture, but should be implemented for the others

 ### Save / Load Configuration